Home

 Classification

 There are two common subtypes of gastroschisis: simple and complex.
 The simple subtype is characterized by a thick peel covering matted and shortened bowel and mesentery, secondary to exposure to amniotic fluid/meconium.
 The complex subtype is associated with complications such as intestinal atresia, stenosis, bowel perforation, necrosis, bowel loss, volvulus, or cryptorchidism, primarily due to the constricting effect of the abdominal wall defect.
 In addition to these common subtypes, we would like to highlight two rarer subtypes of gastroschisis.
-The first is variant gastroschisis, which includes left (mirror image), semilunaris-Spigelian or left upper quadrant, superior, inferior, laparoschisis, and scrotoschisis.
-The second is the compound variety, which includes genetic or chromosomal and rare syndromic associations such as amniotic band syndrome, Nager syndrome, and Tetra-amelia syndrome.6,7 Developmentally, gastroschisis can be categorized as open, closing, or closed with the loss of midgut (Table 1).8–10
+The first is variant gastroschisis, which includes the left (mirror image), semilunaris-Spigelian or left upper quadrant, superior, or inferior variant, laparoschisis, and scrotoschisis.6 The second is the compound variety, which includes genetic or chromosomal and rare syndromic associations such as amniotic band syndrome, Nager syndrome, and Tetra-amelia syndrome.7 Developmentally, gastroschisis can be categorized as open, closing, or closed with the loss of the midgut (Table 1).8–10

 Table 1